Single parents looking for ways to afford a home need to think about ways earn more cash.

 Aussie is one of Australia's leading financial service providers, having won The Adviser’s Top Mortgage Broker award for the last 3 years.
 They charge no appointment fees and can meet at a time and place which suits you.

 - Government assistance.
 Single income parents may be eligible for the federal government’s Family Tax Benefit A & B, Parenting Payment and the Child Care Benefit.
-Government assistance can help cover the incidental day to day expenses and larger expenses like rent and child care, which can give you a little more room in the budget to save.
+Government assistance can help cover the incidental day-to-day expenses and larger expenses like rent and child care, which can give you a little more room in the budget to save.

 - Budgeting.
 A budget is essential to any financial plan.
 List all the money you get, your income, and look at ways to cut down on the money going out.
-You can find out about how to make a successful budget in our 12 Week Financial Fitness Challenge.
+You can find out how to make a successful budget in our 12 Week Financial Fitness Challenge.

-If homeownership is not your aim, and you want to rent, there are a number of social housing services that provide cheap accommodation for single parents.
+If home ownership is not your aim and you want to rent, there are a number of social housing services that provide cheap accommodation for single parents.
 The Community Housing Assistance website has details about the concessions available to single parents and contact information for the different schemes operating in each state.